stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-## **I am not a financial Guru, why?**
+## **How can I help you?**

 &nbsp;

-I come from nothing, I was a political refugee when my parents moved to Paris at the age of 3.
+My parents grew up in wealthy families and moved to France as political refugees when I was 3: I grew up with nothing apart from love and good values.

 &nbsp;

-And today I own a $100m2 flat in Paris (le Marais) and a flat in London (Covent Garden), thanks to my investments and hard work.
+Thanks to my investments and hard work in prestigious banks, I now have the luxury to own a $100m2 flat in Paris (le Marais) and a flat in London (Covent Garden).

 &nbsp;

-The goal: empower people with smart investment choices.
-Not get into a get richer quick scheme.
+The goal: Empower you with smart investment decisions to make your money work.

 &nbsp;

-I don't care if you trade with Robinhood eToro or whatever broker.
+I don't care if you make $1,000 or $10,000 a month: what matters is for you to grow your wealth 💸

 &nbsp;

-I want you to shake my hands when we meet: learn how to invest, find the right opportunities, make big money.
+We'll shake hands and exchange ideas when we meet!

+&nbsp;

+There is no better feeling than helping others.
+Remember: money is the tool, not the goal.

 &nbsp;